mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “So… I actually like guys.”

 It was silent for about three seconds.
-With a surprised expression on her face, Gyuna stopped chopping and looked up at me.
+With a surprised expression on her face, Gyuna paused and looked up at me.
 The tense silence felt like FOREVER.
-“What?” she asked as if she had misheard me.
+“What?” she asked as if she misheard me.

 “I like guys,” I repeated.
 I was SO nervous.